 - Being rough with your skin and scrubbing it too hard.

 - Facial treatments and laser peels.
 Some mild irritation is inevitable, but this should subside fairly quickly.

 - The weather – cold, wind and prolonged exposure to the sun.

-- If you have a severe reaction to a product/item, stop using it immediately and remove it from your skin.
-Consult with a doctor.
+- If you have a severe reaction to a product, stop using it immediately and remove it carefully from your skin.
+It is advisable to consult with a doctor.

 - To prevent future sensitivity, stop using the product or item that has created the reaction.

-- Look for products that are labelled as “hypo-allergenic”, “dermatologist tested” or “allergy free”.
-They are designed for sensitive skins, so should have less chance of triggering a reaction, but this is where understanding what causes your skin to flare is important.
+- Look for products that are labelled as hypoallergenic, dermatologist-tested or allergy-free.
+They are marketed for sensitive skins, so should have less chance of triggering a reaction, but it is not a guarantee.
+This is why it is important to understand what causes your skin to flare up in the first place.

 - Use gentle products that are free of fragrance, preservatives, harsh exfoliants and anything else that may aggravate your skin.

 - Contact dermatitis can be caused by allergens or irritants.
 Basically, if you’re allergic to a substance, your immune system makes antibodies against it, which in turn causes a reaction.
 You can also be sensitive to irritants, but not truly allergic.

 - To see if you are allergic to a substance, get a patch test done by a dermatologist.
 Even natural or organic ingredients can cause reactions in sensitive skin, so don’t assume that because it’s natural it won’t irritate!